 Preventing Disease and Saving Resources looks at how raising breastfeeding rates could save the NHS money through improving health outcomes.

-The report was commissioned by Unicef UK and written by a multi-university academic team.
+This report was commissioned by UNICEF UK and written by a multi-university academic team.
 The authors’ calculations show that moderate increases in breastfeeding could see millions in potential annual savings to the NHS – and that figure might only be the tip of the iceberg.

 In addition, analyses on three conditions – cognitive ability, childhood obesity and Sudden Infant Death Syndrome (SIDS) – indicate that modest improvements in breastfeeding rates could save millions of pounds and, in the case of SIDS, children’s lives.

-The report makes a strong financial case for investing in better support services for women, to enable them to start breastfeeding and continue for as long as they want to.
-Additional resources are also available to make the case for better breastfeeding support: a comprehensive report in the Lancet (2016) and recent commissioning guidance from Public Health England and Unicef UK.
+The report makes a strong financial case for investing in better support services for women to enable them to start breastfeeding and continue for as long as they wish.
+Additional resources are also available to make the case for better breastfeeding support: a comprehensive report in the Lancet (2016) and recent commissioning guidance from Public Health England and UNICEF UK.

 Preventing Disease and Saving Resources: SummaryDownload

 Preventing Disease and Saving Resources: AppendicesDownload